yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

     Lite SDK functionalities within your system.
   robots: index
 ---
-Follow this step-by-step guide to implement and enable Yuno's Lite Web SDK functionality in your application.
+This page provides a step-by-step guide to implement and enable Yuno's Lite Web SDK functionality in your application.

 > 📘 Changelog Reference:
 >